dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 There will be several areas where we’ll need to implement new functionality to make the above work:

-- **Code/dependency flow** - changes required to flow the code and the intermediate packages between the VMR and the individual repositories.
+- **Code/dependency flow** - changes required to flow the code and the build output packages between the VMR and the individual repositories.
 - **Source Build** - tooling and infrastructure to build either one or multiple bands from the new layout of the sources.
 - **Product lifecycle processes** - tooling connected to processes such as branching, band snapping, servicing, etc.

 #### Code/dependency flow

-Both solutions will require us to extend the Maestro service so that it understands flowing both sources and intermediate package versions between the VMR and the individual repositories.
+Both solutions will require us to extend the Maestro service so that it understands flowing both sources and build output package versions between the VMR and the individual repositories.
 Most of the work will be captured in extending the configuration of Maestro subscriptions and working through the problems of the backflow process itself.
 For the side-by-side solution, we’ll need to further implement a new code flow model which will allow us to target specific folders within the VMR.
 This will also slightly complicate several aspects such as configuration of the source mappings in the VMR and how we keep track of which sources are presently in the VMR.

 #### Source Build

 Both solutions will require us to implement new behaviours into the Source Build infrastructure that will allow us:
 - Build one or multiple bands from the new layout.
-- Swap between restoring shared components from an intermediate package and building them from source.
+- Swap between restoring shared components from an build output package and building them from source.

 The SDK branch solution is closer to what we have today as the layout of files would stay the same while switching between restoring and building shared components would be common for both proposals.
 It is also already partially implemented.